jaytaph/RateLimitBundle/README.md

 This bundle provides enables the `@RateLimit` annotation which allows you to limit the number of connections to actions.
 This is mostly useful in APIs.

-The bundle is prepared to work by default in corporation with the `FOSOAuthServerBundle`.
+The bundle is prepared to work by default in cooperation with the `FOSOAuthServerBundle`.
 It contains a listener that adds the OAuth token to the cache-key.
 However, you can create your own key generator to allow custom rate limiting based on the request.
 See *Create a custom key generator* below.

 This bundle is partially inspired by a GitHub gist from Ruud Kamphuis: https://gist.github.com/ruudk/3350405